online-ml/deep-river/paper/paper.md

 It equips practitioners with tools for evaluating the performance of deep learning models on data streams.
 This feature is crucial for ensuring the reliability and effectiveness of models in real-time applications, enabling users to monitor and fine-tune their models as the data evolves.

 # Architecture
-The `deep_river` library is structured around various types of estimators for anomaly detection, classification, and regression.
+The `Deep-River` library is structured around various types of estimators for anomaly detection, classification, and regression.
 Each category contains several specialized classes that inherit from more general base classes, forming a hierarchical structure.
 In anomaly detection, the base class `AnomalyScaler` has derived classes `AnomalyMeanScaler`, `AnomalyMinMaxScaler`, and `AnomalyStandardScaler`.
 Additionally, the `Autoencoder` class, which inherits from `DeepEstimator`, has a specialized subclass called `ProbabilityWeightedAutoencoder`.